 Pulse Accelerators use seal technology to generate destructive energy.
 Charges to fire a burst of energy projectiles.

-Pulse Accelerator that shoots 5 pulses in succession.
+Bad Omen is a Pulse Accelerator that shoots 5 pulses in succession.
 Charge time takes too long for how little damage it does.
 Listed RPM of 800 might be the biggest lie in the entire game.
 Seems to roll well as a stat stick, though.
 I’ve got one with double armor and another with double jav damage, but the gun itself is underwhelming.

 Pulse Accelerators use seal technology to generate destructive energy.
 Fires an increasingly powerful stream of energy.

-The lack of charge time and the increasing amounts of damage that the beam does makes this my favorite pulse accelerator.
+The lack of charge time and the increasing amounts of damage that the beam does makes Grave Digger my favorite pulse accelerator.
 50 round magazine goes pretty quick, so finding a big damage roll with mag size is ideal.
 The damage does not keep ticking higher if you have a larger magazine- you only get 1 jump, but every shot you add to the magazine is another full damage hit.

 Pulse Accelerators use seal technology to generate destructive energy.
 Fires an energy burst that explodes into smaller projectiles.